Meal Planning Services and Software for Nutrition Clients

 - What excites you about having a custom meal plan?

 The meal plan you create should match your client’s current lifestyle, not the one you hope they have.
 Creating lasting change requires the implementation of smaller changes initially, that can be built upon until clients reach their goals.
 When you have a clear picture of where your client is, you can come up with the steps to get them where they want to be.

 Next, you can start to outline your meal plan.
 To start, a one-week meal plan should be sufficient.
 If you meet with clients weekly, it gives them time to become acquainted with the plan and identify any issues or changes that need to be made by the next check-in.
+Our free Starter plan helps with online scheduling and can send appointment reminders, so if you meet with clients weekly , it gives them time to become acquainted with the plan and identify any issues or changes that need to be made by the next check-in.
 As mentioned earlier, you can create a loose meal plan with a general outline of what to eat, or give clients specific meals and snacks to eat throughout the week.
 This will depend on your client’s stage of change, their autonomy, and what their ultimate goal is.
 Be sure to include some variety, to avoid clients becoming bored and restless with the prescribed meals.
 Tools such as a grocery list and a prep guide can elevate your plan to the next level; grocery lists will save your clients money, make their shopping more efficient, and help keep them on track.
 Prep lists can be key for clients experimenting with new recipes, or for those who like to prepare their meals ahead of time.

 Do I Need a Meal Planning Software?